Algebraic-Programming/ALP/docs/Build_and_test_infra.md

-4. the variable `ALL_BACKENDS` lists all possible backends (even if not enabled) to detect potential configuration errors: therefore, you should always add the new backend to this variable; on the contrary, the variable `AVAILABLE_BACKENDS` lists only the backends actually configured to be built, depending on the user's inputs; you may add your backend with something like
+4. the variable `ALL_BACKENDS` lists all possible backends (even if not enabled) to detect potential configuration errors: therefore, you should always add the new backend to this variable; on the contrary, the variable `AVAILABLE_BACKENDS` lists only the backends actually available in the building infrastructure, depending on the user's inputs; you may add your backend with something like

     ```cmake
     if ( WITH_EXAMPLE_BACKEND )
     	list( APPEND AVAILABLE_BACKENDS "example" )
     endif()
     ```

+5. the variable `AVAILABLE_TEST_BACKENDS` lists all backends that were enabled and for which tests are built; usually it is a subset of `AVAILABLE_BACKENDS`, which also contains backends pulled in as dependencies of user-chosen backends; for example, if the user enables only the hyperdags backend, the reference backend is also listed in `AVAILABLE_BACKENDS`, while `AVAILABLE_TEST_BACKENDS` lists only hyperdags.

 For more details, you may see inside
 [`<ALP/GraphBLAS root>/cmake/AddGRBVars.cmake`](../cmake/AddGRBVars.cmake) how